Sigil CLI JSON Contract

 Inspect World Details

-sigil inspect world --env is project-env scoped.
+• project mode: sigil inspect world --env

 Successful output reports: